robrogers3/vue-single-select/README.md

 ## Why vue-single-select is better

 1. It handles custom label/value props for displaying options.

     Other select components require you to conform to their format.
 Which often means data wrangling.

 2. It's easier on the DOM.

     Other components will load up all the options available in the select element.
 This can be heavy. vue-single-select makes an executive decision that you probably will not want to scroll more than N options before you want to narrow things down a bit.
-You can change this, but the default is 50.
+You can change this, but the default is 30.

 3. Snappy Event Handling

-    * tab for options
+    - tab for selecting options
-    * up and down arrows for selecting options
+    - up and down arrows for selecting options
-    * enter to select first match
+    - enter to select first match
-    * remembers selection on change
+    - remembers selection on change
-    * hit the escape key to well escape
+    - hit the escape key to well escape

 4. Lightweight

-    * Why are the other packages so big and actually have dependencies?
+    - Why are the other packages so big and actually have dependencies?

 5. This one just looks nicer

 ## Available Props:

 ```
     props: {
         value: {
             required: true
+        },
+        //name of the input, good for doing a POST
+        name: {
+            type: String,
+            required: false,
+            default: () => ""
         },
         //your list for the dropdown
         options: {